mlamberts78/strava-openai-coach/README.md

 - Fetch activities automatically from Strava API
 - Include activity metadata, description, and laps in the analysis
-- Generate insights with OpenAI GPT-5, as if written by a professional running coach
+- Generate insights with OpenAI, as if written by a professional running coach
 - Store results in `daily/` and `weekly/` folders
 - Customizable prompts via `prompts/` directory
 - Secure environment variables via `.env`